jourquin/Nodus/README.md

 Nodus is a transportation network modeling software especially designed for multimodal and intermodal freight transport.
-It is developed at the Center for Operations Research and Econometrics ([CORE](https://uclouvain.be/fr/node/4474)) of the Université catholique de Louvain ([UCL](http://www.uclouvain.be/), Belgium)).
+It is developed at the Center for Operations Research and Econometrics ([CORE](https://uclouvain.be/fr/node/4474)) of the Université catholique de Louvain ([UCLouvain](http://www.uclouvain.be/), Belgium)).
 The software is developed  and maintained mainly by [Pr Bart Jourquin](https://uclouvain.be/en/directories/bart.jourquin).

-Beside the [GitHib Pages website](http://nodus.uclouvain.be), the Nodus binaries and sources can be downloaded from [GitHub](https://github.com/jourquin/Nodus/releases).
+Beside this [GitHib Pages website](http://nodus.uclouvain.be), the Nodus binaries and sources can be downloaded from [GitHub](https://github.com/jourquin/Nodus/releases).

 ## Introduction